 - Young carers are children and young people under 18 who provide regular and on-going care and emotional support to a family member who is physically or mentally ill, disabled or misuses substances.

-- The 2011 census identified 195,000 young carers in the UK, with 13,000 caring for more than 50 hours per week.
-It also identified around 178,000 young carers in England and Wales alone; an 83% increase in the number of young carers aged 5 to 7 years and a 55% increase in the number of children caring who are aged 8 to 9 years.
+- The 2001 census identified 175,000 young carers in the UK, with 13,000 caring for more than 50 hours per week.
+The 2011 census identified 178,000 young carers in England and Wales alone; an 83% increase in the number of young carers aged 5 to 7 years and a 55% increase in the number of children caring who are aged 8 to 9 years.
+When figures from the Northern Ireland and Scottish census are taken into account, the total number of young carers in the UK total at least 195,000.

 Barnardo’s runs 20 services across the UK which work to support young carers and their families in a variety of ways: